Sustainability planning is a critical component of nonprofit health, mission effectiveness, and transition readiness.

 A key challenge of succession planning is that it often leads organizations to focus solely on the executive director role and “who” is next rather than the sustainability and impact of the organization.
 The topic of succession is often taboo because talking about a leader’s departure is not easy, and usually avoided—but at a high cost.
 Shifting the framework to organizational sustainability supports boards, leaders and staff at all levels to engage in strengthening the organization and its impact.

-TSNE guides your organization through the essential phases of sustainability and succession planning including:
+TSNE guides your organization through the essential phases of sustainability planning including:

 - Strategic leadership development.
-Identifies opportunities for shared leadership among staff, develops plans for professional development and cross-training.
+Identifies opportunities for shared leadership among staff, engages the board in strengthening their governance role, and develops plans for professional development and training.

 - Identifying future leadership needs.
 Transitions are also the best opportunity to ensure alignment about where the organization is going, what type of skills are needed for an executive to succeed and what type of person will best lead it.